usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 The three authentication factors are something you know, something you have, and something you are.

 #### Network
 An open communications medium, typically the Internet, that is used to transport messages between the claimant and other parties.
-Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, man-in-the-middle, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., claimant, verifier, CSP or RP).
+Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, MitM, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., claimant, verifier, CSP or RP).

 #### Nonce
 A value used in security protocols that is never repeated with the same key.
 For example, nonces used as challenges in challenge-response authentication protocols SHALL not be repeated until authentication keys are changed.
 Otherwise, there is a possibility of a replay attack.
 Using a nonce as a challenge is a different requirement than a random challenge, because a nonce is not necessarily unpredictable.